fuzzitdev/example-go/README.md

 Fuzzing stage:

-* build a fuzzing target
+* Build a fuzzing target
-* download `fuzzit` cli
+* Download `fuzzit` cli
+* Authenticate via passing `FUZZIT_API_KEY` environment variable
-* create a fuzzing job by uploading the fuzzing target
+* Create a fuzzing job by uploading the fuzzing target

 Regression stage
-* build a fuzzing target
+* Build a fuzzing target
-* download `fuzzit` cli
+* Download `fuzzit` cli
+* Authenticate via passing `FUZZIT_API_KEY` environment variable OR defining the corpus as public.
+This way No authentication would be require and regression can be used for [forked PRs](https://docs.travis-ci.com/user/pull-requests#pull-requests-and-security-restrictions) as well
-* create a local regression fuzzing job - This will pull all the generated corpuses and run them through the fuzzing binary.
+* Create a local regression fuzzing job - This will pull all the generated corpuses and run them through the fuzzing binary.
 If new bugs are introduced this will fail the CI and alert

 Here is the relevant snippet from the [fuzzit.sh](https://github.com/fuzzitdev/example-go/blob/master/fuzzit.sh)